Nonlinear optical charge state switching and pumping to a diamond NV center dark state

-From the fits we also estimate the effective decay rate of $^4A_2$, given by $K_{56} + K_\text{51}^r$.
-This can be compared with the PL's frequency response to a modulate IR field.
-Figure \ref{fig4}\,(c) shows time dependent NV$^-$ PL for $P_\text{G} = 4.1~\text{mW}$ when the 1524\,nm field is modulated at frequency $\omega_\text{EOM}/2\pi = 0.1$ MHz.
-Figure\ \ref{fig4}\,(d) shows the effect of $\omega_\text{EOM}$ on PL contrast, defined by the maximum PL change induced by the IR field, normalized by the maximum PL when $\omega_\text{EOM} \sim 0$.
-For $\omega_\text{EOM}/2\pi = 0.1~\text{MHz}$ the PL contrast is near what is expected from the DC measurements in Fig.\ \ref{fig3}(a) after accounting for the finite (25 dB) extinction of the modulator.
-For $\omega_\text{EOM}/2\pi \sim 0.4~\text{MHz}$, the PL contrast begins to decrease significantly.
-This cutoff frequency is significantly larger than expected from the $\sim 56~\text{kHz}$ decay rate predicted from the fits for $P_\text{G}$ used in the measurements.
-A possible contributor to this discrepancy is the finite extinction of the IR field modulation.
-Figure\ \ref{fig3}(a) shows that for the modulator's 25 dB reduction in IR intensity, corresponding to $N_\text{IR}\sim 10^6 \to 10^4$, pumping from NV$^0$ to NV$^-$ will be significant.
+From the fits we can also estimate the $^4\!A_2$ state's effective decay rate, given by $K_{56} + K_\text{51}^r(P_\text{G})$.
+We find $K_{56}=165-562\,\text{kHz}$ for the intrinsic decay rate to the $^2\!E$ ground state and $K_\text{51,1-G}^r=438-1048\,\text{kHz/mW}$ for the recombination rate to the $^3\!A_2$ state of NV$^-$ (Fig.\,\ref{fig3}\,(b), and Table\,S3 of Supplemental Material, Sec.\,\Romannum{5}).
+This estimate of $K_{56}$ corresponds to an intrinsic lifetime for $^4\!A_2$ of $\approx1.78-6.06\,\upmu\text{s}$, a value that to our knowledge has not previously been reported in the literature\,\cite{Felton2008, Baier2020, Thiering2024}.
+Additional insight into $K_{56}$ can be obtained from the PL's response to a modulated IR field, which we implement using an electro-optic modulator with an extinction ratio of 25\,dB.
+Figure\,\ref{fig4}\,(e) shows time dependent NV$^-$ PL for $P_\text{G} = 4.1~\text{mW}$ when the 1524\,nm field is modulated at frequency $\omega_\text{EOM}/2\pi = 0.1$\,MHz, and Fig.\,\ref{fig4}\,(f) shows the effect of $\omega_\text{EOM}$ on PL contrast, defined by the maximum PL change induced by the IR field, normalized by the maximum PL with no modulation.
+For $\omega_\text{EOM}/2\pi = 0.1\,\text{MHz}$ the PL contrast is near what is expected from the DC measurements in Fig.\,\ref{fig3}(a) after accounting for the finite extinction of the modulator.
+For $\omega_\text{EOM}/2\pi = 0.5\,\text{MHz}$, the PL contrast decreases significantly.
+This cutoff frequency is in good concordance with the effective decay rate of $2.1-4.2\,\text{MHz}$ predicted for $^4\!A_2$ from the fits for the value of $P_\text{G}$ used here.
+Note that the modulator's 25\,dB extinction ratio correspond to a reduction in IR intensity of $N_\text{IR}\sim 10^6 \to 10^4$, where pumping from NV$^0$ to NV$^-$ will still be significant (Fig.\,\ref{fig3}\,(a)).
 Further time-domain measurements and modeling are needed to better quantify the system's dynamics.
 In future, studying samples with tailored NV centers and nitrogen impurity density may reveal the influence of nitrogen impurities not explicitly considered in this work.